 Because of very high energy density and stability at low temperatures of some chemical energy storage systems, the stored thermal energy can be transported.

 Although chemical energy storage is a very attractive option, it is furthest from being developed to the point of practical use in a solar thermal energy system.
-Nowadays there is no chemical energy storage system that has been tested in a commercial solar thermal energy system [5].
+As of 2011 there is no chemical energy storage system that has been tested in a commercially viable solar thermal energy system [5].

-An example of chemical storage is shown in Figure 2-1.
-The solar driven system was developed in The Australian National University (ANU), it operates on a paraboloidal dish concentrator of around 20m2 of 15kW receiver reactor.
+An example of a chemical storage research system developed at The Australian National University (ANU) is shown in Figure 2-1.
+The cycle is driven by heat from a paraboloidal dish concentrator of around 20m2 with a 15kW receiver/reactor.